🌟 Finmagine Portfolio Manager — Now on the Chrome Web Store

 Finmagine Portfolio Manager

 Per-broker stop-loss discipline, live prices, XIRR, Index Beat, Charts — for Indian Equities, US Stocks, Mutual Funds & Global ETFs.
-All local, no server required.
+Local-first portfolio tracking, optional cloud backup.

 Learn More about Portfolio Manager →